A Boomerang Classroom product

 The rubric lives inside the work

-The PT1 and PT2 rubric rows aren’t buried in a help doc.
-They appear next to the draft, next to the bibliography, and inside the dashboard — in the College Board’s own language.
+Your rubric rows aren't buried in a help doc.
+They appear next to the draft, next to the bibliography, and inside the dashboard — in your own words.

 A teacher working with a small group of students around a table.